2012 CPD Summer Institute in Public Diplomacy

-This intensive two-week course is taught by some of the world’s most distinguished public diplomacy experts and covers the relevant fields from the traditional areas of international broadcasting and international exchanges through media diplomacy to the most current topics in the field such as public diplomacy and new media, diasporas and nation branding.
-In addition to the foundational academic theories of public diplomacy, the 2011 Summer Institute includes courses on international public relations, interfaith public diplomacy, new media and social networks, regional issues in public diplomacy, evaluation, and crisis public diplomacy.
+This intensive two-week course is taught by some of the world’s most distinguished public diplomacy experts and covers the relevant fields from the traditional areas of international broadcasting and international exchanges through media diplomacy to the most current topics in the field such as digital diplomacy, diasporas and nation branding.
+In addition to the foundational academic theories of public diplomacy, the 2012 Summer Institute includes courses on trade diplomacy, nation/place branding, crisis communication, regional issues in public diplomacy, evaluation, and non-state actors and public diplomacy.
 Graduates receive an invaluable two weeks of instruction and collaboration.

 For more information on the program for the Summer Institute, please click here.

 To view a list of faculty and course offerings, please click here.

 For additional questions, please contact email@example.com.